Travel Nursing Salaries and Benefits

 A guide to the salary, benefits, and other perks you might enjoy as a travel nurse

 For nursing professionals who value freedom and wish to serve where they’re needed most, travel nursing can be a rewarding and exciting career track.
-Rather than establishing themselves in one hospital, these registered nurses take assignments in locations experiencing shortages of qualified personnel.
-Most postings have durations of 13 weeks, with the average term ranging from 8–26 weeks.
+Rather than establishing themselves in one hospital, these nurses take assignments in locations that are experiencing shortages of qualified personnel.

 How Much Do Travel Nurses Make?

-A travel nurse’s overall earning potential depends on several factors.
+A travel nurse’s overall earning potential depends on several factors, says Parth Bhakta, CEO and founder of the travel nursing agency Nursefly.
 Generally, rapid-response postings pay the most.
-These are often positions serving an unanticipated need, such as addressing the fallout of a natural disaster.
+These are often positions serving an unanticipated need, such as medical help after a natural disaster.

 What Other Financial Benefits Are There?

 As mentioned above, travel nurse compensation packages often include bonuses and living expenses.
 Travel nurse wages are often quoted as a blended rate, which bundles together base salary with medical benefits and stipends or allowances for living expenses.
 A sample package might list a blended rate of $50 an hour, with a significant portion in the form of tax-free stipends for housing, travel, meals, and utilities.

 Nearly all travel nursing compensation packages include housing, whether provided via a stipend for rent or complimentary housing within dorms or off-campus apartments.
 There might also be a daily allowance for meals, utilities, and other basic necessities.
 This is often called a Meals, Incidentals, and Expenditures (MI&E) stipend.

 When it comes to housing, however, it can be more affordable to find your own accommodations.